Does Brookline College - Albuquerque have a good student to faculty ratio?

 Use the student to faculty ratio, as well as the faculty composition to get an idea of how much attention you'll receive as an individual student at Brookline College - Albuquerque.

-Student to faculty ratio is one of the standard metrics used to gauge the number of teaching resources a school provides for its students.
-With 16 students for every one instructional faculty member, Brookline College - Albuquerque has more students split among the same faculty when compared to the national average of 14.
-This metric might be an indicator that larger class sizes may be the norm, especially in introductory courses.
+Student to faculty ratio is a common metric used to gauge the number of teaching resources a school provides for its students.
+With 10 students for every one instructional faculty member, Brookline College - Albuquerque ranks among the best colleges when compared to the national average of 15.

 Breakdown of Instructional Staff